 Pretend That You’re Describing Your Favorite Food

 - Sticking with the food analogies: everyone has a favorite food.
-Let’s say you like herb crusted oven-roasted chicken.
+Let’s say you like herb-crusted oven-roasted chicken.
 It’s not very informative if you say, “I like chicken,” without specifying which type of chicken you like.
-What makes the dishes that you do like different from the ones you hate?
-After all, herb crusted chicken is quite different from chicken nuggets, Mongolian chicken, and jerked chicken.
+What makes the dishes that you like different from the ones you hate?
+After all, herb-crusted chicken is quite different from chicken nuggets, Mongolian chicken, and jerked chicken.
 What makes it better than say, beef?
-The same goes with describing artwork.
+The same goes for describing artwork.
 Comparing attributes between different pieces of art can build a case for why one works and why the other doesn’t.
 This can provide the same sort of informed conversation about your tastes in art.

 Are You Their Intended Audience?

 Just like with music, art has genres.
 Most artwork isn’t made for everyone in every demographic.
-Some pieces are aimed at the young trendy crowd while others might be meant for the art scholar; or the ‘mom’s demographic’; or the politically driven.
+Some pieces are aimed at the trendy, low-brow, or anti-establishment crowd while others might be meant for the art scholar; or the ‘mom’s demographic’; or the politically driven.
 Try figuring out for whom the artwork is intended.
 Do you fit that genre?
 Perhaps–perhaps not.